Orbital origin of fourfold anisotropic magnetoresistance in Dirac materials

 where $n_{s}$ is the density of magnetic impurities and $\theta=\mathrm{arctan}\;(M_{y}/M_{x})$.
-One can find that the cancellation of the twofold AMR between the surface states and the bulk states probably stems from the distinct spin-momentum lockings.
+One can find that the cancellation of the twofold AMR between the surface states and the bulk states probably stems from the distinct spin-momentum lockings, highlighting the role of the interplay between the magnetic scatterings and SOC in AMR \citep{Vyborny2009PRB}.
 In fact, this cancellation mechanism should be generally applicable to a wide range of 3D TIs including nonmagnetic, magnetic and higher-order ones \citep{XuYF2019PRL,ZhangDQ2019PRL,ZhangRX2020PRL}.

 When the Fermi level lies in the conduction band of bulk, both the surface states and the bulk states simultaneously contribute to the electric transport.
-Because of the much hihger mobility, the surface states dominates over the bulk ones at lower fields.
+Because of the much higher mobility, the surface states dominates over the bulk ones at lower fields.
 It is probable that, under some proper conditions, they can almost cancel out, making the fourfold AMR dominant.
-We numerically calculate the AMR that from both the bulk and the surface states of $\mathrm{MnBi_{2}Te_{4}}$ which is shown in Fig. \ref{MBT_AMR}(b).
-It can be seen that when the magnetic field is around 10 T, the fourfold AMR dominates.
-Further increasing of the magnetic field, the twofold AMR becomes dominant again, but the sign of its amplitude changes, which is in line with the observed AMR \citep{Wu2022NL}.
+We numerically calculate the AMR that from both the bulk and the surface states of $\mathrm{MnBi_{2}Te_{4}}$, as shown in Fig. \ref{MBT_AMR}(b).
+It can be seen that when the magnetic field is around 10 T, the orbital fourfold AMR dominates.
+Further increasing of the magnetic field, the orbital twofold AMR becomes dominant again, but the sign of its amplitude changes, which is in line with the observed AMR \citep{Wu2022NL}.

-Recently, the twofold AMR of Dirac surface states has been observed in the dual-gated devices of thin $\mathrm{Bi}{}_{2}\mathrm{SbTe}_{3}$ \citep{taskin_planar_2017,ZhengSH2020PRB}, where the Fermi level lies in the bulk gap.
-The electrical gating and chemical doping could tune the carrier density and shift the Fermi level into the bulk energy band, facilitating the realization of the predominant fourfold AMR therein.
+Recently, when the Fermi level lies in the bulk gap, the twofold AMR of Dirac surface states has been observed in the dual-gated devices of thin films of nonmagnetic TI $\mathrm{Bi}{}_{2}\mathrm{SbTe}_{3}$ \citep{taskin_planar_2017} and been understood in different mechanisms, such as scatterings of magnetic impurities \citep{taskin_planar_2017} and tilting of surface Dirac cones with nonlinear momentum terms \citep{ZhengSH2020PRB}.
+The electrical gating and chemical doping could tune the carrier density and shift the Fermi level into the bulk energy band, facilitating the realization of the predominant orbital fourfold AMR therein.